icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 Wrote manifest file 'tumor_manifest.txt' for analysisId 'a4142a01-1274-45b4-942a-01127465b422'
 ```

-### 3. Upload sequencing files
+### 4. Upload sequencing files

 Using the score-client `upload` command, upload all files associated with the payload.
+This requires the manifest file generated in step 3.

 ```
 .bin/score-client  upload --manifest manifest.txt